abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       - title: Design your future
         price: ''
         details: >
-          We work with you to design your organisation.
-Be better by design

-          We help you get all the elements of your business working brilliantly together, especially around your technology architecture and organisation design.
+          We help you design your organisation to get all the elements of your business working brilliantly together, especially around your technology architecture and organisation design.

           so that your organisation is ready to meet its biggest challenges.